Heat Waves: Music videos

-Music video

-The music video for the song, directed by Colin Read, premiered on 29 June 2020.
+The official music video for the song, directed by Colin Read, premiered on 29 June 2020.
 It shows frontman Dave Bayley walking through the streets of East London pulling a wagon stacked with several TVs, filmed by his neighbours using their phones during the COVID-19 lockdowns, before arriving at a venue, setting the TVs up on a stage that then display his bandmates playing their instruments, and singing the rest of the song.
 Bayley called it "a love letter to live music and the culture and togetherness surrounding it".
-As of September 2022, the music video has amassed over 400 million views on YouTube.
+As of November 2024, the music video has amassed over 750 million views on YouTube.